 After passing the national SLP exam, you can now apply for a provisional license and begin your clinical fellowship.
 To become a licensed SLP in West Virginia, you must complete a clinical fellowship of at least nine months of full-time work.

-In your clinical fellowship, you’ll be working directly with patients while supervised by a licensed speech-language pathologist.
+Your clinical fellowship will provide you with opportunities to work directly with patients while supervised by a licensed speech-language pathologist.
 Much of your work will be determined by the demands of the patients and clients and the nature of the practice setting, which is why ASHA has created a Scope of Practice for SLPs.
 The Scope of Practice discusses research, counseling, assessment, and advocacy in details, along with other tasks.

 The fellowship provides you with your first chance to gain independent exposure to clinical practice outside of your graduate program while being paid for the services you render.
 This is your chance to start your career in the practice setting and specialized area of focus that interests you, so take time in selecting your fellowship sponsor.